StratifyLabs/StratifyBlog/content/device/2013-10-25-Using-Pull-Up-and-Pull-Down-Resistors.md

 ### GPIO Input States on an Embedded Microcontroller

 GPIO on a microcontroller is usually configured as either input or output.
 As an input, the pin can take one of three states: low, high, and floating (also called high-impedance or tri-stated).
 When an input is driven above the input high threshold, it is high (or logic one).
 When driven below the input low threshold, the input is low (or logic zero).
-When in a high-impedance state, the input level is not reliably high nor low.
+When in a high-impedance state, the input level is not reliably high or low.
 To ensure an input value is always in a known state, a pull-up or pull-down resistor is used.
 A pull-up resistor pulls the signal to a high state unless it is driven low while a pull-down resistor puts the signal in a low state unless driven high.

 ### Pull-up or Pull-down